 The result?
 Nestle is now widely known as a sustainable brand.

 Sustainability leaves a positive impact on your brand image.
-With such measures, you can not only take your fair share of ethical responsibility but subtly shifts climate-conscious people’s mind toward your brand.
+With such measures, you can not only take your fair share of ethical responsibility but subtly shift climate-conscious people’s minds toward your brand.

 Nestle uses its flagship brands to promote sustainability.